|

 • Use an immersion blender or transfer a portion of the soup to a blender.
 Blend until smooth and then return it to the pot.
 Alternately, use a potato masher to mash potatoes to desired consistency.

-• Top with your favorite toppings like scallions, non-dairy shredded cheese, tempeh bacon, vegan sour cream, salt, and pepper for a loaded potato soup.
+• Top with your favorite toppings like scallions, non-dairy shredded cheese, tempeh bacon, vegan sour cream, homemade salt substitute, and pepper for a loaded potato soup.
 Serve and enjoy.

 Notes